 Best For: Any length trips, moderate to high temperature days

-Description: The ORCA Extra Heavy Duty cooler is a little more expensive, starting at just over $200 for a 20 quart option, but there are plenty of different options to choose from.
+Description: The ORCA Extra Heavy Duty cooler comes with a plenty of different options to choose from.
 You can choose sizes between 20 quarts and 75 quarts and you can also choose from several different color options.

 Made 100% in the United States with a gasket style lid seal to make sure that everything you put in stays cold, it also has a stainless steel handle to make carrying it even easier.